 Sabrina LeBlanc spent more than 14 years helping millions of people lose weight at Weight Watchers.
 She was part of the team that founded WeightWatchers.com, establishing one of the Internet's first and most successful subscription-model businesses.
 She was also a driving force behind the introduction of the PointsPlus diet and other new products and services that combined the latest scientific research with consumer insights.
 Prior to Weight Watchers, she worked in equity research.
 She currently sits on the board of Dancewave, a Brooklyn nonprofit dance education center, fundraiser for Brooklyn Friends School and advises several wellness start-up companies.
 She holds a BA from the University of Pennsylvania and an MBA from the Yale School of Management.

-Professor of Law Director, Farmworker Legal Assistance Clinic, Cornell Law School
+Clinical Professor of Law and Director, Farmworker Legal Assistance Clinic, Cornell Law School

 Professor Beth Lyon directs the Cornell Law School Farmworker Legal Assistance Clinic.
 Professor Lyon's scholarship focuses on migration and human rights law.
 Professor Lyon holds a J.D. from the Georgetown University Law Center and a Masters of Science from the Georgetown University School of Foreign Service.
 Before starting the Farmworker Legal Assistance Clinic at Cornell, Professor Lyon founded and directed a farmworker clinic at Villanova for 15 years.